 The fish were all identical, manufactured using the same, single piece of photo tooling.
 Chempix was able to meet the client’s stringent timescale, etching 250 sheets in less than a week, producing 7000 “fishes” and delivering them by hand to Scabetti’s Staffordshire base.

 “In a single quick process, Chempix was able to produce burr-free, stress-free ‘fish’ with the fine detail we required and without significant up-front tooling charges,” said Frances Bromley.
-“Chempix took our design, digitized it and supplied finished samples in hours and completed the whole order in days, enabling us to meet our tight deadline.”
+“Chempix took our design, digitised it and supplied finished samples in hours and completed the whole order in days, enabling us to meet our tight deadline.”

 In the installation, the fish “swim” across the entire length of the venue, ending in a bait-ball spiral formation, overhead in the bar area.
 Installed at the end of May 2010 this sculptural work has a dramatic impact on this exciting new Mahe venue… helped in some small way by Chempix.